Good News –

 Adding battery storage furthers energy independence and safety by supplying power during grid outages.
 It will also enable you to take advantage of emerging time-of-use rates by running appliances from the battery when utility rates are the highest.

-Although prices are coming down and there are tax breaks for them, batteries are still fairly expensive.
-But with federal and state tax credits and the launching of New Mexico’s Community Solar program, low cost solar electricity is in reach of more and more New Mexicans.
+Although prices are coming down and there are tax breaks for them at present, batteries are still fairly expensive.
+But with state tax credits and the launching of New Mexico’s Community Solar program, low cost solar electricity is in reach.
+For income-limited folks, signing up for a subscription to a Community Solar project can significantly reduce your utility bill, with no roof or money down required.

 Is solar right for you and your house?
 What will it cost?
 How long will the payback time be?
 Try these calculators to find out.
 Then read about tax credits, rebates and other incentives that might apply to you.